BY ERIN EWART

-If landing a new job is one of your goals for the new year, you’re likely thinking about updating your resume.
+If landing a new job is one of your goals this year, you’re likely thinking about updating your resume.
 While that’s actually not the first thing you should do to prepare for your search (see here for the steps you should take to build a strong job search strategy), crafting a compelling resume certainly is an important piece of the job hunt.

 Resume conventions and preferences are always shifting.
-As someone who reads a lot of resumes and coaches our clients on resume best practices, I stay attuned to the latest trends.
-Here are three recommendations I’ve been making frequently to my clients as we work to update and refresh their resumes for the new year.
+Our team reads a lot of resumes and we coach our clients on resume best practices, so we always stay attuned to the latest trends.
+Here are three recommendations we’ve been making frequently to our clients as we work to update and refresh their resumes.

 1. Add a summary section

 As I shared in this post, recruiters spend an average of six seconds doing a first scan of your resume.
 They’ll often come back to spend more time if they like what they see, but only if you convince them in that first six seconds that you’ve got the basic requirements and experience they are looking for – so you want to make sure those things jump off the page immediately.

 Adding a brief summary section at the top of your resume allows you to capture the reader’s attention right away and show them you have the skills they need.
 It also allows you to clearly outline the story want to tell with your resume, instead of asking the reader to connect the dots for themselves (they won’t).

 This is especially critical when you are aiming to make a career transition and you want to do something that is not exactly aligned with your previous experience.
 In this scenario, you must work harder to market and package your skills to fit what a potential employer is looking for, and a summary is a great way to do that.